 As we predicted almost two years ago when we first conceptualized the WE ARE MORTALS brand and coined the phrase "THE FUTURE HAS NO GENDER", the fashion world is now obsessed with the topic of gender.
 The bigger picture (a society that is questioning our traditional concepts of gender identity), is the more important issue.
 But fashion is of course at the forefront of this discussion since fashion tends to reflect human consciousness by always staying one step ahead of our cultural norms.
 Plus, fashion is all about self-expression and pushing boundaries.
 In contrast, a person's clothing selection is also the easiest way to label or categorize them when you first meet... we put people into preconceived ideas of what or who they are based on how they are dressed.
 Are they male or female, gay or straight?
 Every person decides for themselves how they want to speak to others through their outfits, and it's been fascinating to watch how this awareness is spreading and gradually beginning to trickle down to the mainstream.

 First of all, clothes have nothing to do with sexuality.
 In fact, gender has nothing to do with sexuality.
-These distinctions have begun to come to the surface now and it feels like we're finally crawling out of the Dark Ages when a guy couldn't wear anything further than a standard flannel shirt without being teased or insulted.
+These distinctions have begun to come to the surface now and it feels like we're finally crawling out of the Dark Ages when a guy couldn't wear anything further than a standard flannel shirt without being teased or insulted for being too 'feminine'.
 As a society, we've already gotten used to women adopting menswear.
 It's no big deal for girls to rock a sporty or dapper look, but now the time has come for high-profile men to stand up for their gender's right to play with fashion.
 The discussion originally started sweeping the internet when Jaden Smith began tweeting about wearing skirts (and eventually posing in a skirt for a Louis Vuitton ad campaign), then rapper Young Thug talked about how he shops in the women's department, and the ball keeps rolling from there with brands like ours introducing the concept of genderless clothing with perfect timing.

 Right now the focus is on the non-binary and transgender community, as it should be.
 It's time for our world to start grasping the concept of gender-fluidity.
-When it comes to the apparel industry, though, we believe this idea should eventually go way beyond the idea of accepting a 'marginalized' community, and the changes should impact everyone; which will in turn un-marginalize those communities.
+When it comes to the apparel industry, though, WE ARE MORTALS believes this idea should eventually go way beyond the idea of accepting a 'marginalized' community, and the changes should impact everyone; which will in turn un-marginalize those communities.
 We don't all want to look alike anyway, right?
 Why would you want your clothing selection to put you in a box and categorize you for the rest of the world to easily comprehend you?
 Gender is nothing more than an idea, a social construct, therefore all gender norms are arbitrary and one of the most concrete and visibly apparent ways of understanding that is through fashion.
-Read Upworthy's article (above) to learn some interesting history facts about perceived 'rules' of fashion across gender lines throughout the past.
+Read Upworthy's article (above) to learn some interesting history facts about perceived rules of fashion across gender lines throughout the past.
 Is there any particular reason women are the only ones who should be able to wear skirts?
 Not really.
 And do our clothing, hair, and accessory choices have to signify something about our sexual orientation or gender identity?
 Not at all.
 As Jaden puts it, "I don't see man clothes and women clothes, I just see scared people and comfortable people".